 She also recommends kids practise positive self-talk during the day.
 “They can repeat things like ‘I’m safe, I’m OK, I can fall back to sleep,’” she says.
 “The secret is teaching them they’re capable of rolling over and going back to sleep—and that you expect them to.”

 When anxiety is the culprit, Braunstein suggests deep breathing or meditation before bed (“Your toes are getting heavy and sleepy, your ankles are getting heavy and sleepy…”).
 Keeping a “dump it” list beside their bed is another great solution.
 “They can write down anything they’re anxious about on their list,” she says.
 “That way it’s out of their head and on the paper.”

-Even with all the sleep strategies in the world, there will still be nights when you’ll hear a little voice call out at 3 a.m.
+Consistency is key Even with all the sleep strategies in the world, there will still be nights when you’ll hear a little voice call out at 3 a.m.
 Just like kids, parents need a plan in place.
 Freedman Smith suggests you have a mantra ready, too—instead of saying, “Go back to sleep,” try, “Put your head on the pillow, close your eyes and wait for sleep to come.”
 With enough practice, kids realize they can summon their courage and get through the night on their own.
 “When my daughter woke up, we used calming strategies and stayed consistent,” Freeman Smith says.
 “Once she wasn’t scared anymore, she was able to stay in bed.”